-A judging panel made up of experts and professionals
+A judging panel made up of experts and professionals for 2021 editions

 As a barometer for the latest trends in fine food, the Gourmet Selection “Best Of” awards distinguish products and services offering genuine added value.
 The judging panel, made up of experts and professionals selected for their love of good products, tastes the products and inspect them from all angles to single out the “must-have” stars of the show.